abhishekreddykavali/ProjectSearchEngine/README.md

 ## Technologies Used

-- Django: Backend framework for handling server-side logic and database operations.
+- **Django:** Backend framework for handling server-side logic and database operations.
-- Django REST framework: Used for creating RESTful APIs for employee management.
+- **Django REST framework:** Used for creating RESTful APIs for employee management.
-- HTML & CSS: Frontend technologies for designing and styling web pages.
+- **HTML & CSS:** Frontend technologies for designing and styling web pages.
-- SQLite (or your preferred database): Database for storing employee information.
+- **SQLite:** Database for storing employee information.
+- **Postman:** API development and testing tool for interacting with REST APIs.
+- **Visual Studio Code:** Integrated Development Environment (IDE) for code editing.

 ## Setup Instructions